WILX-TV: Gray ownership

 In the early 2000s, financial problems developed at Benedek.
 The early 2000s recession reduced ad sales and caused the company to be unable to pay interest on a set of bonds issued in 1996, prompting a filing for Chapter 11 bankruptcy.
-Most of Benedek's stations, including WILX, were sold to Gray Communications Systems—today's Gray Television—of Albany, Georgia.
+Most of Benedek's stations, including WILX, were sold to Gray Communications Systems—today's Gray Media—of Albany, Georgia.

 Just before Benedek's bankruptcy, WILX surpassed WLNS for first in local news in the February 2002 Nielsen ratings, which were affected by NBC's coverage of the 2002 Winter Olympics.
 Three months later, the station followed that up with a solid performance even without the Olympics: the station won in the morning newscast as well as at 6 and 11 p.m.
 After Gray, the news department expanded by taking over news production duties for Fox affiliate WSYM-TV, which disbanded its own independent newsroom in 2004.
 The relationship with WSYM-TV lasted more than 16 years until new owner The E. W. Scripps Company opted to reestablish its own news operation for the station in 2021.

 Under Gray ownership, WILX has added several newscasts and other local programs.
 A midday lifestyle show, Studio 10, debuted in 2020; it went on hiatus in 2022 before returning the next year.
 A 4 p.m. news hour also returned in 2023.

 In 2020, Gray acquired WLNM-LD (channel 27), a low-power TV station in Lansing, from Tri-State Christian Television for $175,000; the deal included a five-year free lease for the Christian broadcaster to continue programming one of its subchannels.
 The low-power station serves mainly to improve WILX's reception in the few areas of the market without cable or satellite that lost access to the main WILX signal after the digital transition.
 In June 2024, WLNM moved to a new tower facility to improve reception.

+In a deal announced in 2025 and completed the next year, Gray acquired WSYM-TV from Scripps as part of a multi-market station trade between the companies.
+The two stations came back under common control on May 15, 2026, at which time Gray announced that WILX-TV's general manager would run the duopoly and it would break ground on an expansion to the American Road studio.